-An example here for you, note that not all columns from the dialogue sheet are shown here (no String ID, description etc.).
+An example here for you, note that not all columns from the dialogue sheet are shown here (no String ID, description, etc.).

-That said however, you can scale this detail back if time really is against you.
-As a basic rule you certainly need the Speaker name (and gender) and Recipient gender information to help with game translation quality.
+That said, however, you can scale this detail back if time really is against you.
+As a basic rule, you certainly need the Speaker name (and gender) and Recipient gender information to help with game translation quality.

 Gender in dialogue

-In some cultures men use a more forceful language and women more deferential, but then can reverse the forms in certain situations, like an older woman or mother speaking sternly to a young man.
-When it comes to three person and four person discussions, the gender of speakers can make things really tricky for game translators.
+In some cultures, men use a more forceful language and women - more deferential.
+It can reverse the forms in certain situations, like an older woman or mother speaking sternly to a young man.
+When it comes to three-person and four-person discussions, the gender of speakers can make things really tricky for game translators.

 Just ensure that it’s easy for the translators to reference the string with the file.
 It’s extremely painful trying to find a string when it’s in a long video or in a large number of audio files.
-If you do supply reference files then it’s a great idea to include a timecode column in the dialogue spreadsheet/tab.
+If you do supply reference files then include a timecode column in the dialogue spreadsheet/tab.

 Line breaks in subs

 The best way is to use something like \n to denote where translators feel the line break should be.
 Line breaks performed at the developer should be discouraged as it regularly leads to phrasing that appears and sounds very clunky.
-It also sometimes break up phrases that shouldn’t be split.
+It also sometimes breaks up phrases that shouldn’t be split.